 Everyone of us will have had a unique experience which will have impacted on us in different ways.
 To a greater or lesser extent this will leave many of us changed, sometimes in ways we won’t yet fully understand.

 Returning to school and to work we are likely to see a range of behaviours that reflect the impact the virus has had on our lives, on our colleagues and on the children and families we support and who use our services.
 Working together with understanding will help us to reduce the potentially negative impact of this experience.

 These materials have been developed to help us all, whatever job we do, be more attuned to these behaviours.
 They give us tools and approaches to understand and respond to them with empathy and sensitivity and to help support each other, our children and their families to move forward.
 A range of additional resources also provide for additional reading and guidance with specific issues or behaviours.

 Your manager or agency lead can be contacted if you have any questions or support needs.
-Further information, self-help, and ideas for your school or service in approaches to mental health is available here
+You can find further information, self-help, and ideas for your school or service in approaches to mental health here.

 All staff working in schools should watch the Sowing Seeds film before completing Exploring the role that schools can play in supporting learners who have experienced trauma.
 If you are a Named Person or a member of a pastoral support team in education, please complete the Exploring the role that schools can play in supporting learners who have experienced trauma, in the above trauma informed section, before starting the Developing your Trauma Skilled Practice module.